20centaurifux/libea/README.md

 		     << endl;
 	});

-The genomes will be mutated in-place, but it's also possible to mutate a single genome and copy the result to a different location:
+The genomes are mutated in-place, but it's also possible to mutate a single genome and copy the result to a different location:

 	auto g = make_shared<TR1UniformDistribution<mt19937_64>>();